lxc/incus/doc/reference/image_format.md

 You can pass user-defined template properties to the template file through the `properties` key.

-Set the `create_only` key if you want LXD to create the file if it doesn't exist, but not overwrite an existing file.
+Set the `create_only` key if you want Incus to create the file if it doesn't exist, but not overwrite an existing file.

 #### Template files